niloufardaemi/2club_interdiction/README.md

 We would like to thank Austin Buchanan and Hosseinali Salemi for providing us the codes used in [Salemi and Buchanan 2020] (https://link.springer.com/article/10.1007/s12532-020-00175-6) and freely offering their help to integrate it with our code.
-Files "GRBINterface.cpp", "GRBInterface.h", "KGraph.cpp" and "KGraph.h" in our repository are part of therir codes with some modifications.
+All the files in our repository except main.cpp are part of therir codes with some modifications.
 Their code in the original form is availble here: https://github.com/halisalemi/ParsimoniousKClub